babynus/projeqtor/projeqtor/docs/user/ControlAutomation.rst

 .. note::

-   * Keep in mind KPI is an indicator of performance at project level (opposite to indicator which is calculated at item level).
+   Keep in mind KPI is an indicator of performance at project level (opposite to indicator which is calculated at item level).

-   * to display the indicator, use Kpi report.
+   To display the indicator, use Kpi report.
 See: :ref:`report`

 .. figure:: /images/GUI/CONTROLAUTO_ZONE_KpiReport.png
+   :alt: List of KPI Reports

+   List of KPI Reports

 .. raw:: latex